 In between this and live deployment, a QA tester and the project manager reviews that all updates are in order, before finally deploying the new version to live.

-If you want to know more about automated deployment, automated testing, or continuous delivery and how it can apply to your IT projects, contact us today and a project manager will be happy to discuss these with you.
+If you want to know more about automated deployment, automated testing, or continuous delivery and how it can apply to your software projects, contact us today and a project manager will be happy to discuss these with you.